samuelbarrett1234/40KLearn/README.md

 BOOST_DIR.
 Ensure that the include files are in BOOST_DIR/boost, and that the built Boost binaries are in BOOST_DIR/stage/lib.

-Furthermore, Python must be installed with Pygame, Numpy and TensorFlow.
+Python dependencies:
+- NumPy,
+- TensorFlow,
+- Pandas,
+- PyGame,
+- Dask

 Note that Boost Python needs to be built with this version of Python, in order for the Boost Python wrapper around the C++ classes to work.
 We need the environment variable PYTHONPATH to point to the root directory of Python, and its DLL subdirectory, its include subdirectory, and its static library subdirectory.
 This is all just